Nairobi: Political divisions

 Nairobi County has 17 constituencies.
 Constituency name may differ from division name, such that Starehe Constituency is equal to Central Division, Lang'ata Constituency to Kibera division, and Kamukunji Constituency to Pumwani Division in terms of boundaries.

 Constituencies

 Nairobi is divided into 17 constituencies and 85 wards, mostly named after residential estates.
-Kibera Division, for example, includes Kibera (Kenya's largest slum) as well as affluent estates of Karen and Langata.
+Kibera Division, for example, includes Kibera, Kenya's largest slum, and the affluent estates of Karen and Langata.